Course Descriptions and Numbers

 Introduction to the Manufacturing Industry introduces you to the manufacturing process used to create many of today’s consumer goods.
 You will create products using wood, metal, and plastics using machines located in our manufacturing labs.

 This course provides an introduction to welding processes and welding in industry.
-Emphasis is placed on fundamental principles of welding processes, operation of welding equipment, welder performance, and weld evaluation and testing with specific emphasis on Shielded Metal Arc Welding and Gas Metal Arc Welding.
+Emphasis is placed on fundamental principles of welding processes, the operation of welding equipment, welder performance, and weld evaluation and testing with specific emphasis on Shielded Metal Arc Welding and Gas Metal Arc Welding.
 The course also covers metallurgy, metal weldability, distortion control, materials standards, and AWS and ASME codes.
 Safety procedures and health and safety hazards are also covered.

 A one-semester course designed to give students a comprehensive background of welding, lathes, mills, machine tool work, and foundry.
 A strong emphasis will be placed on safe use of the equipment and quality workmanship.